IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/ODBCApplication/README.md

 * IP with the cluster's IP address
 * EVENT_USER with the Event Store user name
 * EVENT_PASSWORD with the Event Store user password
+* DB2_PORT with the port used by Db2
 * SERVER_CERT_PATH with the server cetificate path which is set when SSL is configured in the Docker container.
 If not running in the Docker container you must set the variable

 ## Running the example app ExampleODBCApp